Challenges to Library Resources

-Despite the quality of the selection process, occasional objections to library materials may be made.
+Despite the quality of the selection process, occasional objections to library materials, displays or programs may be made.

-- All complaints to staff members shall be reported to the library director, whether received by telephone, letter, or in personal conversation.
+- All complaints to staff members shall be reported to the Dean of Libraries, whether received by telephone, letter, or in personal conversation.

 - The director shall contact the complainant to discuss the complaint and attempt to resolve it informally by explaining the philosophy and goals of the library and the nature of the materials selection process.